Oxford Square Capital Corp. (OXSQ) to Issue Monthly Dividend of $0.04 on October 31st

 Oxford Square Capital Corp.
-(NASDAQ:OXSQ – Get Free Report) declared a monthly dividend on Thursday, August 3rd, Wall Street Journal reports.
+(NASDAQ:OXSQ – Get Free Report) announced a monthly dividend on Thursday, August 3rd, Wall Street Journal reports.
 Shareholders of record on Tuesday, October 17th will be paid a dividend of 0.035 per share on Tuesday, October 31st.
-This represents a $0.42 annualized dividend and a yield of 13.55%.
-The ex-dividend date is Monday, October 16th.
+This represents a $0.42 dividend on an annualized basis and a yield of 13.55%.
+The ex-dividend date of this dividend is Monday, October 16th.

-Oxford Square Capital has a payout ratio of 73.7% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect Oxford Square Capital to earn $0.57 per share next year, which means the company should continue to be able to cover its $0.42 annual dividend with an expected future payout ratio of 73.7%.
+Oxford Square Capital has a payout ratio of 73.7% meaning its dividend is sufficiently covered by earnings.
+Analysts expect Oxford Square Capital to earn $0.57 per share next year, which means the company should continue to be able to cover its $0.42 annual dividend with an expected future payout ratio of 73.7%.

 Oxford Square Capital Price Performance

-Separately, StockNews.com began coverage on shares of Oxford Square Capital in a research report on Thursday, October 5th.
-They set a “hold” rating on the stock.
+Separately, StockNews.com assumed coverage on shares of Oxford Square Capital in a research report on Thursday, October 5th.
+They set a “hold” rating for the company.

 Hedge Funds Weigh In On Oxford Square Capital

-Large investors have recently added to or reduced their stakes in the business.
-PNC Financial Services Group Inc. raised its position in Oxford Square Capital by 110.0% in the 4th quarter.
-PNC Financial Services Group Inc. now owns 8,400 shares of the company’s stock worth $26,000 after purchasing an additional 4,400 shares during the period.
-Tower Research Capital LLC TRC raised its position in Oxford Square Capital by 386.4% in the 1st quarter.
-Tower Research Capital LLC TRC now owns 8,863 shares of the company’s stock worth $28,000 after purchasing an additional 7,041 shares during the period.
-Royal Bank of Canada increased its position in shares of Oxford Square Capital by 293.3% in the second quarter.
-Royal Bank of Canada now owns 11,800 shares of the company’s stock valued at $31,000 after acquiring an additional 8,800 shares during the period.
-Cetera Advisors LLC purchased a new position in shares of Oxford Square Capital in the fourth quarter valued at about $34,000.
-Finally, Susquehanna International Group LLP purchased a new position in shares of Oxford Square Capital in the first quarter valued at about $35,000.
-Hedge funds and other institutional investors own 7.17% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Advisor Group Holdings Inc. lifted its position in Oxford Square Capital by 15.0% during the first quarter.
+Advisor Group Holdings Inc. now owns 32,073 shares of the company’s stock valued at $134,000 after purchasing an additional 4,173 shares during the last quarter.
+Doyle Wealth Management bought a new position in Oxford Square Capital during the first quarter valued at $108,000.
+International Assets Investment Management LLC lifted its position in Oxford Square Capital by 9.0% during the first quarter.
+International Assets Investment Management LLC now owns 120,653 shares of the company’s stock valued at $506,000 after purchasing an additional 10,000 shares during the last quarter.
+Virtu Financial LLC bought a new position in Oxford Square Capital during the first quarter valued at $86,000.
+Finally, UBS Group AG lifted its position in Oxford Square Capital by 17.1% during the second quarter.
+UBS Group AG now owns 56,264 shares of the company’s stock valued at $205,000 after purchasing an additional 8,231 shares during the last quarter.
+Institutional investors own 7.17% of the company’s stock.

 Oxford Square Capital Corp. is a business development company, operates as a closed-end, non-diversified management investment company.
 It is a private equity and mezzanine firm.
 The firm invests in both public and private companies.
 It invests in secured and unsecured senior debt, subordinated debt, junior subordinated debt, preferred stock, common stock and syndicated bank loans.